aniket-gupta1/aniket-gupta1.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am currently a Ph.D. candidate at Khoury College of Computer Sciences, Northeastern University supervised by Prof. [Huaizu Jiang](https://jianghz.me/) and Prof. [Hanumant Singh](https://coe.northeastern.edu/people/singh-hanumant/).
+My research is focused on efficient 3D/4D reconstruction, learning from point clouds and sensor fusion.

-I received my Master's degree in 2023 from [Northeastern University](https://www.northeastern.edu/) (NEU) and Bachelor's degree in 2021 from [Delhi Technological University](https://dtu.ac.in/) (DTU).
+I received my Master's degree in Robotics in 2023 from [Northeastern University](https://www.northeastern.edu/) (NEU) and Bachelor's degree in Electrical Engineering in 2021 from [Delhi Technological University](https://dtu.ac.in/) (DTU).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.